IP-DND-Resources/Spell-Scrolls-Uplift/SpellScrollUplift.md

 ##### Do I also get the Ability Score Increase from the chosen feat?
 Yes.

-#### Quick Scrivening
-##### Does this replace the wording in the Origin Feat for hte same benefit?
-Yes.
-It is worded this way to because of the prerequisite placed of needing to have the origin feat ensuring you have this benefit.
-It is designed to be a bonus for investing a second feat (and third with master Scrivener) without gating the underlying feats behind it.

 ### Master Scrivener
 #### Arcane Forgery
-##### Can I combine this benefit with Quick Scrivening to make a copy of a Spell Scroll I have?
+##### Can I combine this benefit with Quick Scribe to make a copy of a Spell Scroll I have?
-As long as it is level 3 or less, yes!
+As long as it is on your spell list, yes!
 The intent is to reward a heavy investment into the Scrivener origin.
 You have now spent your Origin feat and 2 ASI feats to get here.
-That gives up a lot of potential offensive and defensive capabilities, so the idea is to reward it with incredible flexibility.
+That gives up a lot of potential offensive and defensive capabilities, so the idea is to reward it with flexibility.

 ##### How is this considered good?
-Combining it with the benefit of Quick Scrivening or the standard crafting rules, you can do the following:
+Combining it with the benefit of Quick Scribe or the standard crafting rules, you can do the following:

-- Assuming you took Magineer at some point, you can have a handful of level 3 or less spell scrolls that you can make quick copies of each day for an arscenal of flexible scroll options at your disposal.
+- Assuming you took Magineer at some point, you can have a collection of spell scrolls that you can make quick copies of each day.
-- You can create quick Spell Scrolls from spells on your class list that you dont have normally have prepared incase you need a one off use.
+- You can quickly create Spell Scrolls from spells on your spell list that you dont have normally have prepared incase you need a one off use.
 - You can make proper copies of a Spell Scroll (using normal crafting mechanics) for your allies to use.

 This enables some really interesting flexibility options for any class / playstyle.

 ### Magineer
 #### Magical Fluency
+##### If I have Spellcasting (Sorcerer) and I also take this feat, what ability check do I make when using a Spell Scroll?

+If the spell is on the Sorcerer class list: Charisma.
+If it is not: The spellcasting ability selected when you chose this feat.
+(Probably also Charisma, right?)

+\column

 ##### Do I still need to pass an ability check when using Spell Scrolls via this benefit?
 {{note
 DMG (2024) Pg 305; Spell Scroll